-One needn't be a troll, a goblin, a gopher or a groundhog either to enjoy building a modest house (or buying if that's for you).
+One needn't be a troll, a goblin, a gopher or a groundhog either to enjoy building a modest house (or buying one if that's for you).
 If fact, just looking at photos or doing a walkthrough of a tiny property is enough to satisfy many people's curiosity.

 Olden New ...

 It's a true statement that a fair number of smaller houses happen to be older homes.
-This is because people in olden times didn't need a bedroom for every child, a separate TV room, game room, kitchen, dining room, garage, basement, attic, loft, patio and other rooms for relatives and guests.
+This is because people in olden times didn't need a bedroom for every child, a separate TV room, game room, kitchen, dining room, garage, basement, attic, loft, patio and other rooms for friends, relatives and guests.

 So, architects back then created small house plans with modest living in mind, limited materials and labor.
 As you cruise through this site looking at all the tiny home photos be sure to take note of the age, location, design and style of living.
-You'll notice a revival and many tiny homes are new constructions.
+You'll notice a revival as many tiny homes are new constructions.

 Camel Through the Eye of a Needle ...

-Small home designs are eco-friendly in that they provide a tinier carbon footprint, use less trees to build, use less energy in the summer and winter months and generally consumer fewer materials in building and maintaining.
+Small home designs are eco-friendly in that they provide a tinier carbon footprint, use less trees to build, use less energy in the summer and winter months and generally consume fewer materials in building and maintaining.

 One only has to have the desire for buying or building a small house and plan the interior design for the most efficient, effective and yet stylish way possible and this will create an immense sense of joy.

 In 1997, Sarah Susanka started the Small House Movement when she published the book The Not So Big House.

 From 1978 to 2007, the average single family home size grew 600